clown 2 – the red nose, the smallest mask in the world

 We didn’t even begin by talking about noses, costumes or clown names.
 The teacher opened the door to this clown world through games, improvisations, body movement and imagination.

 After a month, we had homework: we had to make a “practice” clown nose from an object we found around at home.
-I made mine from a broach a friend had made for me.
+I made mine from a beaded broach a friend had made for me.
 Ian helped me to tie a sting around it so I could wear it as a clown nose.
 We wore the practice nose for a month, and finally last week we were initiated into the red nose.

 Wrapping up the class when we first wore our practice noses, we did a touching exercise.
 On a piece of paper, our teacher told us to write the sentence “My nose is … ” and complete it using adjectives we would use to describe our nose.
 Mine read: “My nose is … natural (it’s a flower), happy and pretty, powerful, colorful, a source of food for many creatures, collaborative (my friends helped me to make it).

 We went around the circle, everyone reading their lists out.
 Our descriptions ranged from funny to sweet to odd.
-People had made noses from the most natural of sources like an orange peel, to the practical a spoon, to interesting adaptations of dolls and toys.
+People had made noses from the most natural of sources like an orange peel, to the practical a spoon, to ingenious adaptations of dolls and toys.

 Then we wore these practice noses for about a month.
 Along the way there have also been other rituals and rites of passage.